awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-secrettargetattachment.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TargetType`  <a name="cfn-secretsmanager-secrettargetattachment-targettype"></a>
 A string that defines the type of service or database associated with the secret\.
-This value instructs AWS Secrets Manager how to update the secret with the details of the service or database\.
+This value instructs Secrets Manager how to update the secret with the details of the service or database\.
 This value must be one of the following:
 + AWS::RDS::DBInstance
 + AWS::RDS::DBCluster
 + AWS::Redshift::Cluster